ARCTraining/hpc2-software/book/course/conda.md

 ## Introduction

 Conda is an open source package management and environment management system that runs on multiple operating systems (Windows, Linux, macOS).
-It's features include:
+Its features include:

 - Conda quickly installs, runs and updates packages and their dependencies.
 - Conda easily creates, saves, loads and switches between environments on your local computer.